splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 ************************************************************************

 .. meta::
-   :description: To route incidents to the necessary teams and people, you need to complete your incident response configuration.
+   :description: To route incidents to the necessary teams and people, you need to complete your incident management.

-To route incidents to the necessary teams and people, you need to first generate alerts and then complete your incident response configuration.
-Incident response configuration is where you create and configure services, and create on-call schedules.
-After you complete your incident response configuration, users can begin responding to incidents.
+To route incidents to the necessary teams and people, you need to first generate alerts and then complete your incident management.
+Incident Management is where you create and configure services, and create on-call schedules.
+After you complete your incident management, users can begin responding to incidents.

 Complete these tasks to get started with Incident Intelligence: